“Chic boutique hotel and spa set on a hillside on the edge of Ubud, Bali's cultural hub”

 Back up at the main pool area, the curvaceous low slung bar is a real eye-catcher.
 The cocktails definitely hit the spot, from zingy Caipirinhas to espresso Martinis.
 You can fall into conversation easily with other guests here.
 Dinner down in the main restaurant is candlelit but we preferred to eat at the convivial bar.

 If you want to venture beyong the hotel, for casual drinks not too far away you could try Naughty Nuri's just opposite (a simple shack serving wicked Martinis, popular with the expat brigade).
 For dinner, nearby Mozaic is one of Ubud's top restaurants and Arys Warung in town is also recommended.

-Children under 12 stay free of charge and can use a complimentary extra bed.
+Children under 12 stay free of charge and can sleep on a complimentary extra bed.
+Children under 5 dine for free too.
 Additional charges will apply for children aged 12 years and above.
 Babysitting and baby cots are available on request.